Conflict Exposes Growth Edges | How Challenges Transforms You

 - What might be the other person’s “Growth Edge?”

-- How have you been challenged by this line of thinking?
+- How has this line of thinking challenged you?

 By Byron Myers